• Skip to primary navigation

 Instructions

-• Boil the macaroni.
+• Boil the macaroni in salted water.
 Reduce 2 minutes from the cooking time.
-Often 6 minutes is good.
+6 minutes is average.
 Pour out the water after cooking.

 • Fry the beef and onion on a pan until the fat and liquid have fried away and you have a dryish meat onion mix.
-Make sure, though, you don´t burn them.
+Make sure you don´t burn it.

 • Add in the soy sauce, tomato paste, and spices.
 Mix well.

-• Let the pasta bake rest a while before serving, so the egg mix sets.
+• Let the pasta bake rest a while before serving, so the egg milk mixture sets.

 Video